Where a recession might hurt the Puget Sound region worst

-Recession fears are loose, and contrary to President Donald Trump’s assertions they are not being fabricated by the media, his political enemies and Federal Reserve Chairman Jay Powell.
+Recession fears are loose, and contrary to President Donald Trump’s assertions, they are not being fabricated by the media, his political enemies and Federal Reserve Chairman Jay Powell.

 The inversion of the yield curve, where interest rates on short-term bonds are higher than rates on long-term ones, is a surer sign of trouble ahead than the stock market.
 But that’s not the only storm flag.